 A selection recommendation will be developed based on the criteria as described above.
 Deficiencies in any of the criteria factors may prevent selection of an application.
-The development of selection recommendations is the responsibility of the NSBRI Postdoctoral Fellowship Review Panel.
-(See Appendix E for information on the panel).
+The development of selection recommendations is the responsibility of the peer-review panel.
 Final selections for funding of proposals will be made by the NSBRI Director.
 Only grants will be awarded as a result of this NSBRI-RFP.